sastraxi/w4d1-lecture-sql/README.md

 Considerations

+* take some time to get it right
+* use a tool like [draw.io](https://draw.io) for your ER diagram
 * parent-child relationship and where foreign keys go
 * first class foreign keys (and `null`)
-* storing/caching results that can be dynamically retrieved; normalization
+* storing/caching results that can be dynamically retrieved
+* database normalization
 * what if the question text changes?
 What if the correct answer changes?
 * dotted lines between entities that have (indirect) many-many relationships doing to intermediary / join tables
   * same as two one-to-many relationships!